DRG-Modding/docs/src/guides/basic-modding-guide.md

 <p>This tool will allow us to extract the files from <code>FSD-WindowsNoEditor.pak</code> and will also let us pack our own files.
 The files that you extract will have the extensions <code>.uexp</code> and <code>.uasset</code> which are Unreal Engine files.
 More on this on <code>2.1 Unpacking the game&rsquo;s files</code>.</p>
 <p><strong>For older users of the guide:</strong> <em>you don&rsquo;t need UEE anymore with the new version of the packer if you just want to make hex mods. </em></p>
 <p><strong>3.
 UAssetGUI</strong></p>
 <p>This is used to see the contents of the files and change values.
 You are going to need it if you want to make mods that change a value/s inside the game files.
-There will be an example in <code>3.1 Hex mods</code>. <code>adolescent#9927</code> is the developer of <code>UAssetGUI</code> and is in our Discord so you can head to our dedicated <a href="https://discord.com/channels/676880716142739467/883533585657757696">thread</a> to ask him any questions.
-If the tools don&rsquo;t work then you may need to download the <a href="https://dotnet.microsoft.com/download">.NET Runtime</a>.
+There will be an example in <code>3.1 Hex mods</code>.&nbsp; If the tools don&rsquo;t work then you may need to download the <a href="https://dotnet.microsoft.com/download">.NET Runtime</a>.
 You can find the Github repository for this open-source tool <a href="https://github.com/atenfyr/UAssetGUI/">here</a>.</p>
 <p><strong>4.
 EmptyContentHierarchy</strong></p>
 <p>These are all the folders inside an extracted <code>FSD-WindowsNoEditor.pak</code> but empty, just the folders.
 This will be useful later to pack files and for UEE in other guides.
 Each major update will have a different one, so make sure you get the one from the most recent version of the DRG Modding tools <a href="https://drg-modding.github.io/tools/" target="_blank" rel="noopener noreferrer">website</a>.</p>
 <p><img src="https://image.modcdn.io/members/6da1/6436408/profilegeneral/ech_1.png" alt="ech 1" /></p>